Close

 How do I apply to become a police puppy foster carer?

 Your local police department is the best place to start.
 You can contact them to find out if they’re currently accepting applications.
-If they are not, they may be able to put you in touch with other police departments or organisations in your area that do.
+If they're not, they may be able to put you in touch with other police departments or organisations in your area that do.

 The dog units at West Midlands Police and Thames Valley Police are always open for applicants that are able to take on one of their pups.